-Product development should remain a key focus of Greater Shepparton in order to grow visitation to the region.
-Leveraging from Greater Shepparton's strengths in the family market and making more of the Goulburn River Parkland are some of the opportunities to exist.
+Product development should remain a key focus of Greater Shepparton to grow visitation to the region.
+Continued growth based on Greater Shepparton's strengths in the family market, as well as quality sport and recreation facilities, should remain a priority.